zappymussel380/binance-pnl-report/report-logic.md

 2. The balance of assets (amount of each currency) in the wallet at the end of each year (December 31st 23:59:59).

 The user specifies the home currency (HC), for example: NOK or EUR.
-Profit and loss (PNL) is always calculated in the home currency.
+Profit and loss (PNL) for each transaction is calculated in USDT, but at the end of the year it is translated into the home currency.

 ## Required transaction information

-To calculate the necessary reports, the following transactions must be collected from the cryptocurrency exchange
+To calculate the necessary reports, the following transactions must be collected from the Binance
-(Binance or other):
+exchange:

 1. Executed buy-orders
 2. Executed sell-orders